AndCake/soulbind/README.md

      - <context-path> - bind the selected context path object's property to textContent / value (depends on HTML element)
      - <node-property>:<context-path> - bind the selected context path object's property to whatever node property is provided

      Whenever the data changes, this node will reflect the change.
+If the context path resolves to a function instead of a string / number, then this function will be called with the respective node and it's data context.
+If the context path is a function and it is bound to a form field, then if the form field's value changes, it's new value is passed into the context path function as the third parameter.

      Example: